microsoft/coyote/docs/_learn/get-started/install.md

 ## Installing Coyote

-Coyote is a Nuget library and works on .NET core which means it can be used on Windows, Linux and macOS.
+Coyote is a NuGet library and works on .NET Core which means it can be used on Windows, Linux and macOS.

 ### Prerequisites